manodeep/Corrfunc/docs/source/python-interface.rst

           print("Results: VPF_mocks = {0}".format(results_vpf_mocks))

-You can also access the comprehensive API documentation here -- :ref:`complete_reference_api`.
+You can also access the comprehensive API documentation here -- `api/modules`.